blackxzin/blackxzin/README.md

 }
 ```

-# 🟣 STATUS: BACK-END LEGEND IN PROGRESS
+# 🟣 STATUS: IN PROGRESS